 The dates for school holidays are set by the Ministry of Education in Portugal.
 General holiday dates are the same across the country; however, there may be variations between regional districts and schools on additional holiday dates or days off.
 You can check with your individual school or regional educational authority (Direccao Regional de Educacao in Portuguese) for details.
 Private international schools in Portugal have their own holiday schedules, which may differ slightly from the general dates, so check with your child’s school for dates.

-Portuguese families typically use school holidays in Portugal to celebrate festive occasions such as Christmas and Easter, take family vacations or day trips, or to plan activities for kids.
+Portuguese families typically use school holidays to celebrate festive occasions such as Christmas in Portugal, take family vacations or day trips in Portugal, or to plan activities for kids.
 Other important dates on the Portuguese calendar, such as local holidays or Father’s Day, may also occasionally fall with school holiday periods.

 Portuguese school holiday dates for 2019–2020

 - Christmas break: 23 December 2019 – 6 January 2020

 - Carnival break: 24–26 February 2020

 - Easter break: 30 March – 13 April 2020

 - Summer break: taken between 3 June and 14 September 2020.
 Length and exact dates will differ depending on age group.

 - Christmas break: 21 December 2020 – 3 January 2021

 - Easter break: 23 March – 5 April 2021